Estate agent fees

 Comparing fixed and percentage fees

-When comparing fixed and percentage fees, homeowners should consider the potential selling price of their property and the level of service they expect from the agent.
+When comparing fixed and percentage fees, homeowners should consider the possible selling price of their property and the level of service they expect from the agent.

 Fixed fees might offer better value for high-priced properties, whereas percentage fees could be more cost-effective for less expensive homes.